 M: Did you find that the short film like opened the doors to your feature in a meaningful way?

 A: It had definitely helped with the Telefilm Canada grant.
-We wouldn’t have gotten if I hadn’t had that short, because it’s kind of a calling card sort of thing, so it definitely helped a lot.
+We wouldn’t have gotten it if I hadn’t had that short because it’s kind of a calling card sort of thing, so it definitely helped a lot.